Dorothy is a master gardener, former newspaper reporter, and the author of several books. Michael is a landscape and

 There are over 200 different species of hibiscus plants around the world, each variety differing in size, shape, and color.
 Some of those species are tropical and some of them are hardy.
 One example of a hardy species is the Rose of Sharon (Hibiscus syriacus).

 If you are more than slightly confused over different flowers, you are not alone.
 Trying to recognize them when they are often so similar in appearance sometimes requires a master gardener or a botanist, and I am neither of those.
 I depend upon many reference guides when I write articles about gardening and flowers and still remain confused at times.
 It is my understanding, however, that the Rose of Sharon is simply one specific type of hibiscus.
 So, to put it quite simply, all Rose of Sharon flowers are hibiscus, but not all hibiscus flowers are Rose of Sharon.

-One thing is for certain, however, if you plant several different types of hibiscus in your yard—as you can see from some of the photographs within this article—you can count on having a fabulous display of colors in your garden.
+One thing is for certain, however, if you plant several different types of hibiscus in your yard—as you can see from some of the photographs here—you can count on having a fabulous display of colors in your garden.

 When, Where, and How to Plant